-To disentangle the contributions of test-time compute (inference scaling) from training-time alignment, we conduct a distributional analysis of performance metrics, as illustrated in Fig.~\ref{orbit dynamics}.
-We benchmark the baseline Qwen3-4B-Intruct-2507 model under two inference budgets ($K=8$ and $K=40$ rollouts) against our proposed InfiMed-ORBIT-4B ($K=40$).
+To distinguish between the effects of increased inference efforts and improved training alignment, we analyze the distribution of model performance, as shown in Fig.~\ref{orbit dynamics}.
+We compare the baseline Qwen3-4B-Instruct-2507 model under two inference settings ($K=8$, $K=40$ rollouts) against the rubric-aligned InfiMed-ORBIT-4B.

-\textbf{The Ceiling of Inference Scaling.} As observed in the density plots (Fig.~\ref{orbit dynamics}, blue vs. green curves), simply increasing the sampling budget from $K=8$ to $K=40$ for the baseline model yields only marginal improvements.
-While the average score distribution shifts slightly rightward, it retains a Gaussian-like shape centered around moderate scores ($\sim 0.65$).
-This indicates a \textit{capability ceiling}: the baseline policy’s probability mass is fundamentally misaligned with the rubrics, indicating that even brute-force sampling cannot consistently produce high-quality, compliant responses.
+\textbf{The Ceiling of Inference Scaling.} As shown in the density plots (Fig.~\ref{orbit dynamics}, blue vs. green), increasing the sampling budget for the baseline model from $K=8$ to $K=40$ yields only marginal gains.
+Although the mean of the score distribution exhibits a slight rightward shift, the overall distribution remains approximately Gaussian and is centered at moderate scores ($\sim$0.65).
+This behavior indicates a clear \textit{capability ceiling}: the baseline policy distribution is inadequately aligned with rubric constraints, showing that brute-force inference scaling alone is insufficient to materially improve rubric compliance.

-\textbf{The Structural Shift of Rubric-RL.} In stark contrast, ORBIT (purple curve) induces a fundamental topological transformation of the performance landscape.
-Instead of merely shifting the mean, Rubric-RL reshapes the distribution from Gaussian to strongly left-skewed, effectively concentrating the probability mass in the high-score region ($>0.9$).
-This is particularly evident in the \textit{Pass Rate Per Criterion} and \textit{Hit Rate} subplots, where ORBIT exhibits a dominant spike at 1.0.
-These results demonstrate that ORBIT does not rely on "luck" (sampling variance) but essentially rewrites the policy manifold to inherently prioritize rubric adherence, unlocking performance regions that are inaccessible to inference scaling alone.